 - Create a .csv file from @handles.
 Large lists of @handles maximize your chances of matching 100 Twitter users.
 We recommend files of at least 2000 @handles.

 My audience is showing as too small

-To respect user privacy, your Tailored Audience must be at least 100 Twitter users for it to be usable in your campaigns.
-TA's that fall short of this requirement will say “audience too small” in your Audience Manager, and cannot be used for campaign targeting.
+To respect user privacy, your Custom Audience must be at least 100 Twitter users for it to be usable in your campaigns.
+CA's that fall short of this requirement will say “audience too small” in your Audiences tab, and cannot be used for campaign targeting.
 Use the tips above to increase your match rate and achieve a larger, usable audience.

 How do I pre-hash my file?

-We also offer the option to upload a Tailored Audience list that is pre-hashed.
+We also offer the option to upload a Custom Audience list that is pre-hashed.
 If you're pre-hashing your file (which is optional), please follow these formatting instructions: